Wix Review: Is it a Good Choice for Your Business Website?

 Wix is our highest rated website builder in our research.
 We recommend it for creating a high-performing small business website.

-When I signed up to Wix, I was given the option of creating my own website manually, or using Wix’s AI chatbot.
+When I signed up for Wix, I was given the option of creating my own website manually or using Wix’s AI chatbot.

-I opted for the AI chatbot first, and was asked questions about the type of website I wanted to set up, and what tools I needed.
-I told the AI chatbot that I wanted to promoted my Italian restaurant, and was impressed by the fact that it gave me suggestions for tools I might need based on the information I gave it, such as a menu display and online reservations.
+I opted for the AI chatbot first and was asked questions about the type of website I wanted to set up and what tools I needed.
+I told the AI chatbot that I wanted to create a website for my handmade knitwear brand, and was impressed by the fact that it gave me suggestions for tools I might need based on the information I gave it.

 One of these was website design, which is what I started with.
 There again, I was given the option of choosing a design from one of Wix’s over 900 templates, or using the AI tool to help me design my website.

 You can relaunch the AI generation process several times, until you’re happy with the result, but some of the designs didn’t fit the theme I was looking for.
-One included random pictures of plants and planes, not at all matching my theme of an Italian homestyle restaurant.
+Wix’s AI website builder always seems to include random pictures to decorate the bottom banner with, no matter what prompt you’ve given it.

 If you choose to set up your website without AI, you’ll still be asked questions about the type of site you want to set up (online store, blog, etc.), but you’ll then be directed to the dashboard where you have full reign to create a website from scratch, or from a template of your choice.
 If you have more time on your hands, I’d recommend using a template or going from scratch in order to build a unique website that matches your brand.